Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 • Chaetoglobosin A (CHA)

-For the MycoTOX testing, all you have to do is to get 10 mL of the first-morning urine.
+For the Mycotoxin testing, all you have to do is to get 10 mL of the first-morning urine.
 Don’t eat or drink anything before getting the urine sample.
 Fasting for 12 hours is recommended for increased excretion of mycotoxins.

-HLA-DR Testing for Mold Sensitivity
+HLA-DR Testing For Mold Sensitivity

 HLA-DR-Gene-Testing